-portions of the canopy

-702 skin but for now, put some tape on the ears to prevent scratching and let them rest inside the canopy.
+Set the canopy in place on the fuselage to check the fit.
+The canopy will eventually go behind the "ears" on the C-702 skin but for now, put some tape on the ears to prevent scratching and let them rest inside the canopy.